 Des Plaines real estate is some of the most expensive in Illinois, although Des Plaines house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Des Plaines isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Des Plaines are a mix of both white- and blue-collar jobs.
-Overall, Des Plaines is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Des Plaines who work in office and administrative support (14.50%), sales jobs (11.94%), and management occupations (9.50%).
+Overall, Des Plaines is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Des Plaines who work in office and administrative support (13.52%), sales jobs (10.76%), and management occupations (9.55%).

 Also of interest is that Des Plaines has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Des Plaines citizens is very high relative to the national average among all cities (21.84%): 35.67% of adults in Des Plaines have a bachelor's degree or even advanced degree.
+The citizens of Des Plaines are very well educated compared to the average community in the nation: 36.49% of adults in Des Plaines have a bachelor's degree or even advanced degree.

 The most common language spoken in Des Plaines is English.
 Other important languages spoken here include Spanish and Polish.